Robrowno/SummerTrails/README.md

 - We had an canvas overflow issue from the nav bar which we solved by inspecting in the console and adding a z-index of 1 to one of the classes properties.

+- We had some issues in installing requirements on different machines locally, especially between those of use using VS Code and CodeAnywhere.
+It seemed the solution a lot of the time was to start a new virtual environment and delete and re-install the packages using `pip3 install -r requirements.txt` and then `pip3 freeze > requirements.txt`

 -----